Complexity and Operator Growth in Holographic 6d SCFTs: Krylov (Spread) Complexity

 meaning that for large times, the motion along the radial direction of AdS dominates the dynamics.
 This is in agreement with the linear growth of complexity and the fact that the dual theory is conformal.

 The second case is depicted in Figures \ref{quiver193} and \ref{quiver193p}.
 Here, we consider a particle starting in the first branch of the quiver ( for $0 \leq\eta\leq P$) and near the final gauge node of the quiver.
 In this case, the particle moves towards increasing $\eta$, reaching the final gauge node located at $\eta = P$.
 Then, it continues to the second branch of the quiver ($P \leq \eta \leq P+1$) towards the flavour node at $\eta = P+1$.
 Finally, the particle returns by changing the sign of the $\eta$-velocity in eq.(\ref{eqeta0}) and returning to the first branch of the quiver.
 Despite the change in the direction of motion in $\eta$, the motion is still damped.
-Figure \ref{quiver193p} shows that the contribution of the $\eta$ motion to the proper momentum, is still localised at early times, in agreement with equation (\ref{prholarget}).
+Figure \ref{quiver193p} shows that the contribution of the $\eta$ motion to the proper momentum, is still localised at early times, in agreement with equation (\ref{prholarget}). \\ Before proceeding to the second quiver, it is instructive to identify the timescale that separates the `early-time' quiver dynamics from the `late-time' AdS-radial regime.
+Inspecting eq.~(\ref{eqeta0}), the $\eta$-velocity is controlled by the factor $e^{r_{\text{UV}}}(e^{2r_{\mathrm{UV}}}+t^2)^{-1}$, which becomes $\mathcal{O}(1)$ when $t\sim e^{\frac{r_{\mathrm{UV}}}{2}}$.
+Hence the characteristic crossover time is

+This crossover time is set by the UV boundary position in Poincar\'e coordinates.
+In the AdS/CFT dictionary, $e^{r_{\mathrm{UV}}}$ is proportional to the UV cutoff $\epsilon$ of the boundary theory (with $\epsilon\to 0$ corresponding to $r_{\mathrm{UV}}\to-\infty$ in our conventions.
+The AdS radius $L_{\mathrm{AdS}}$, which is absorbed into the functions $f_i(\eta)$, sets the overall scale for the momentum but does not independently modify $t_{cross}$.
+At early times $t<t_{cross}$, the $\eta$- and $\phi$-momenta can be comparable to $P_r$ and the quiver/R-charge dynamics is visible; for $t\gg t_{cross}$ the factor $(e^{2r_{\mathrm{UV}}}+t^2)^{-1}$ strongly suppresses both $\dot\eta$ and $\dot\phi$, and $P_r=Ht$ dominates.
+The quiver parameters (the integer $P$ and the choice of initial node $\eta_0$) do not change $t_{cross}$ but they do determine the \emph{amplitude} of the transient quiver dynamics, because they control $f_1(\eta)$ and hence the depth of the effective potential through which the particle moves.
+For initial positions close to the equilibrium $\eta_{\max}$, the amplitude of the $\eta$-oscillations is small and the quiver contribution to $P_\rho$ is already subdominant even at $t<t_{cross}$.